 L’Oréal is another excellent example of a brand that uses multi-segment marketing to reach new audiences.
 The cosmetics company has a wide range of products and caters to different segments, including women of all ages, ethnicities, and skin types.
 They create highly targeted campaigns for each segment and tailor the messaging to meet their needs.
 For example, L’Oréal’s “Because I’m Worth It” campaign targets women who want to feel confident and beautiful.

-A B2B example is IBM, which creates targeted content for each product, solution and industry to reach ITDMs at each stage of the buyer’s journey.
+A B2B example is IBM, which creates targeted content for each product, solution, and industry to reach ITDMs at each stage of the buyer’s journey.

 Final thoughts on building a multi-segment approach to marketing

 A multi-segment marketing strategy can effectively reach new audiences and drive growth for your brand.
 However, it can be challenging to develop and maintain.
-You’ll need to customize the messaging, creative assets, audience targeting, landing pages, and even the digital marketing channels for each segment.
+You’ll need to customize the messaging, creative assets, audience targeting, landing pages, and digital marketing channels for each segment.
 Additionally, you must measure results across all segments and channels to ensure that each piece performs well.
 Despite the challenges, a multi-segment marketing strategy can benefit your brand.